God Street Wine: 1992: Recording of Bag

 By 1992 the band had been living together in Ossining, NY at The Great Northern for the better part of a year.
 With an entire house to themselves they wrote and rehearsed incessantly.
 By this point God Street Wine had been playing gigs for nearly 4 years and it was time to record a full-length release.
 They recorded their debut album Bag at the House of Music in West Orange, New Jersey, and Crossroads Studio in Manhattan.
 God Street Wine financed Bag themselves with the help of friends and sold it at shows before making a distribution deal with Ripe 'n' Ready.

 1993: New management and release of Who's Driving?

 Scott Reilly who was running Bullethead Management in New York City became God Street Wine's manager.
 By this point in time the band is recording most of their shows.
 Later in the year they released a live album Who's Driving?
 Their song of the same name does not make it onto the album.
-They celebrated the release with at return to Irving plaza on October 9, 1993.
+They celebrated the release with a return to Irving Plaza on October 9, 1993.